andreea-popa22/TaskManagement/README.md

 # Task Management Platform

 A platform that enables individuals to be more productive, while working in a team.
-Made for The Faculty of Mathematics and Informatics, University of Bucharest, in a team of 2 students.
+Made in a team of 2 students.

 ## Features:
 - 🟣 user authentification and roles: unregistered user, organizer, member, admin.